How to Extract Structured Data from PDF Documents with AI

 What This Integration Does

 PDFs are everywhere but the data inside them is locked behind layout.
-This workflow takes a PDF (received by email, dropped on an SFTP, or posted via webhook), extracts the raw text, then sends that text to an AI step with a Structured Output schema describing exactly the fields you want.
-The result is a clean JSON record - vendor, amount, due date, line items - that downstream nodes can write into NetSuite, Mongo, or your accounting system.
+This Spojit workflow takes a PDF (received by email, fetched from an FTP server, or posted via webhook), extracts the raw text, then sends that text to a Connector node in Agent mode with a Response Schema describing exactly the fields you want.
+The result is a clean JSON record - vendor, amount, due date, line items - that downstream nodes can write into NetSuite, MongoDB, or your accounting system.

 It handles invoices, contracts, purchase orders, expense receipts, and reports.
 Each document type gets its own schema and prompt; the rest of the workflow is the same.

-For an alternative that uses the Knowledge node in Transient mode (one-run embed + query, automatic cleanup) instead of the PDF Tools text-extract path, see How to Create NetSuite Sales Orders from Emailed PO PDFs.
+For an alternative that uses the Knowledge node in Transient mode (one-run embed then query, automatic cleanup) instead of the PDF Tools text-extract path, see How to Extract Invoice Data with PDF Tools and AI.

 Prerequisites

-- A workspace LLM provider configured.
+- Access to Agent mode on the Connector node so the extraction step can return structured output.
 Pick a model with a generous context window for multi-page documents.

-- A way to receive PDFs: an ftp connection, the Email Trigger with attachment support, or a webhook with a file upload.
+- A way to receive PDFs into the workflow: an ftp connection, the Email Trigger (Gmail or Outlook, with attachments), or a Webhook Trigger that carries a file.

 - A target system to write the structured data to (netsuite, mongodb, mysql, etc.).